Uthirakosamangai: History

+The temple hosts several important festivals, including Chithirai, Tirukkalyanam, Thervila, and Arudra Darshan.

 Architecture

-The temple is located 32 km East from Paramakkudi and 17 km west from Ramanathapuram.
+The temple is located 32 km east from Paramakkudi and 17 km west from Ramanathapuram.
 The temple has a seven-tiered rajagopuram (gateway tower).
 The temple has numerous shrines, with those of Mangalanathar, Mangalambigai and Natarajar being the most prominent.
 There are separate shrines for Mangalanathar (Shiva) in the form of lingam and Mangalambigai.
 There is a 6 ft tall ancient maragatha Nataraja idol carved out of emerald inside the temple.
 A hall of Saharasralingam has a thousand lingams enshrined in it.
 At the entrance of the main precinct, the temple features exquisite stone carvings of Yali (mythological dragon), depicted with a rolling stone ball inside its mouth.
-The granite images of the deities Ganesha (son of Shiva and god of wisdom), Murugan (son of Shiva), Nandi (Representative of all our Souls) and Navagraha (nine planetary deities) are located in the hall leading to the sanctum.
+The granite images of the deities Ganesha (son of Shiva and god of wisdom), Murugan (son of Shiva), Nandi, and Navagraha (nine planetary deities) are located in the hall leading to the sanctum.
 As in other Shiva temples of Tamil Nadu, the first precinct or the walls around the sanctum of Erumbeeswarar has images of Thenmugaparaman (Dakshinamurthy-Shiva as the Teacher), Durga (warrior-goddess) and Chandikeswarar (a saint and devotee of Shiva).